-- The provincial Growth Plan for the Greater Golden Horseshoe and future regional transportation plans be reviewed and updated concurrently. - New approaches for prioritizing projects and for monitoring progress be explored. - The tension between capital and operating investments in areas with current and pressing needs, and those in areas with emerging needs be reconciled. - Addressing how decisions are overly tied to current structures.
-Stakeholders pointed to it being easier to access capital funding than operating funding; and to how the priority given to regional over local services has resulted in higher per-ride subsidies for GO trains than for local buses, streetcars and subways, even though local services carry more riders. - New ways of doing things will require incentives (e.g., addressing organizational capacity) to introduce change and to mitigate risks, encouraging the full participation of all stakeholders. - Greater transparency and accountability are needed in decision-making for transportation projects, as is stable funding. - A more integrated governance structure is needed (e.g., an integrated administrative structure to improve the coordination of routes and schedules among transit agencies. - Discuss roles and responsibilities for project planning, delivery and operations.
-For example, many municipalities expressed an interest in, and a need for, a discussion on sustainable funding mechanisms for the RTP's Priority Actions (e.g., the regional cycling network, school travel and TDM).
+- The provincial Growth Plan for the Greater Golden Horseshoe and future regional transportation plans be reviewed and updated concurrently. - New approaches to prioritizing projects and for monitoring progress be explored. - The tension between capital and operating investments in areas with current and pressing needs, and those in areas with emerging needs be reconciled. - Addressing how decisions are overly tied to current structures.
+Stakeholders pointed to it being easier to access capital funding than operating funding; and to how the priority given to regional over local services has resulted in higher per-ride subsidies for GO trains than for local buses, streetcars and subways, even where local services carry more riders. - New ways of doing things will require incentives (e.g., addressing capacity of organizations to participate in discussions about region-wide issues.) to introduce change and to mitigate risks, encouraging the full participation of all stakeholders. - Greater transparency and accountability are needed in decision-making for transportation projects